QubesOS/qubes-doc/user/common-tasks/usb-devices.md

 ### Using USB Keyboards And Other Input Devices

 **Warning:** especially keyboards need to be accepted by default when using them to login!
-Please make sure you carefully read and understood the **[security considerations]** before continuing!
+Please make sure you carefully read and understood the **[security considerations](/doc/device-handling-security/#usb-security)** before continuing!

-Mouse and keyboard setup are part of [setting up a USB-qube][keyboard setup].
+Mouse and keyboard setup are part of [setting up a USB-qube](/doc/usb-qubes/#enable-a-usb-keyboard-for-login).

 ### Finding The Right USB Controller